PolymerLabs/arcs/runtime/strategies.md

 [combined-strategy.js](https://github.com/PolymerLabs/arcs/blob/master/runtime/strategies/combined-strategy.js)

 ## FallbackFate
-For user search query based recipes, if the view’s fate wasn’t explicitly defined in the recipe and failed to resolve (while set to “use” by default”), try to set the fate to “map” or “copy” (depending on the view’s connections directions).<br/>
+For user search query based recipes, if the handle’s fate wasn’t explicitly defined in the recipe and failed to resolve (while set to “use” by default), try to set the fate to “map” or “copy” (depending on the handle’s connections directions).<br/>
 [fallback-fate.js](https://github.com/PolymerLabs/arcs/blob/master/runtime/strategies/fallback-fate.js)

 ## MatchParticleByVerb